omnia451/task-13.3---NN-Magic/README.md

 6. **Stochastic gradient descent:** the idea behind it is to estimate the gradient ∇C by computing ∇C<sub>x</sub> for a small sample of randomly chosen training inputs, by averaging over this small sample we can quickly get a good estimate of the true gradient ∇C, which helps speed up gradient descent, and thus learning
    * stochastic gradient descent works by picking out a randomly chosen mini-batch of training inputs, and training with those, then we pick out another randomly chosen mini-batch and train with those.
 And so on, until we've exhausted the training inputs

+7. **Cross-entropy cost function:** unlike the quadratic cost, it avoids the problem of learning slowing down, as in the cross-entropy cost function the larger the error, the faster the neuron will learn, and it can be written as: **C =(−1/n) ∑<sub>x</sub> [ylna + (1−y)ln(1−a)]**
+   * where n is the total number of items of training data
+   * the sum is over all training inputs x
+   * and y is the corresponding desired output

+8. The **1/√n<sub>in</sub>** approach to weight initialization helps improve the way the neural nets learn, by preventing the learning slow down that random weight assignment might cause

 ## How It Works